Call Center Outsourcing9 Minute Read

 How to Improve Call Center Security

 Europe’s wide-reaching General Data Protection Regulation (GDPR) has led to millions of dollars of fines levied on American companies for failing to comply with the EU’s consumer data protection policies.
-Now, U.S. laws are following that model in their own bid to mitigate the growing risk of widespread data breaches, which have grown in both frequency and scale during the Covid-19 pandemic.
+Now, U.S. laws are following that model in their own bid to mitigate the growing risk of widespread data breaches, which have grown in both frequency and scale in the most recent years.

 Ground zero for the battle over consumer data privacy are the communications touchpoints each business has with its customers.
 Over-the-phone interactions, email correspondence, social media mentions, the auto-chat function on your website — each represents a potential area of risk.